Tips & Facts in Rome

 Office of Papal Charities: ph. +39.06.69883135, fax +39.06.69883132 UP

-VaticanTour.com is operated by Maximus Tours and offer the finest services with official recognition, followed with all major reviews sites.
+VaticanTour.com is operated by Maximus Tours and offer the finest services with official and accredited recognition from the Vatican State ensuring skip the line access to all sites whenever possible.

-PAPAL AUDIENCE -Free Tickets Reservation Service for Wednesdays Papal Audiences.
-Papal Audience Tickets and Schedule 2018
+PAPAL AUDIENCE -Free Tickets Reservation Service for Wednesday Papal Audiences.
+Papal Audience Tickets and Schedule 2021